Dave94/x-kom-sorter/README.md

-# x-kom-sorter
+# X-kom Sorter
-Additional sort options for discount events on x-kom.pl
+This is a chrome developer extension which adds additional sort options for discount campaigns on x-kom.pl